HGTV: Vietnam

 HGTV was launched in Vietnam on November 20, 2018, available on VTVCab and Viettel TV.

 Latin America

-HGTV was launched in Latin America in partnership with Discovery Inc. in March 2019.
+HGTV was launched in Latin America by Discovery Inc. in March 2019.

 United Kingdom and Ireland

 In June 2019, it was announced that former UKTV channel Home, which Discovery had acquired full control of earlier in the year, would be replaced as a UK version of HGTV on January 21, 2020.

 Germany

 On June 6, 2019, HGTV launched in Germany on Astra 19.2°E and Cable TV free to air.

 Middle East and North Africa

 In Middle East & North Africa region, HGTV is available on beIN Media channel 260 and is one of their leading lifestyle channels.

 South Africa

 On July 15, 2019, Discovery launched the re-imagined South African version of HGTV on the DStv satellite platform on Channel 177, as well as on the DStv Now streaming platform.
-An African version of HGTV launched on Zuku TV on Channel 728.

 Bulgaria

 After the closing of Fine Living for Bulgaria (January 2020) starts HGTV.